anmawxz/strapi-course/README.md

 # 🚀 Getting started with Strapi

+## ⚙️ Environment Configs
+I added this first topic in purpose to set a virtual machine capable to run this course's project.

+Requirements:
+- Install WSL
+- Node.js >=18.0.0 <=20.x.x
+- Start the project with "npx run develop"

+## Here starts the Strapi default guide:

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.

 ### `develop`